-TPO Roofing Installation & Repair in Dallas & Throughout DFW
+TPO Roofing Installation and Repair

 Commercial TPO Roofing Services in DFW

 Thermoplastic polyolefin (TPO) is the fastest-growing segment of the commercial roofing industry.
 TPO roofing membranes are single-ply roof membranes.
 They are designed to be an improvement on the durability of EPDM rubber.
 TPO Roofs have been tested as having excellent resistance to ozone, are algae-resistant, environmentally friendly, and safe to install.

 What to Know About TPO Roofs

 Thermoplastic polyolefin is highly resistant to tears, impacts, and punctures with good flexibility to allow for building movement.
 Thermoplastic polyolefin is available in white, light gray, and black, but white is probably the best choice for reflecting heat.